elastic/integrations/docs/definitions.md

 * Zero or more ingest pipelines
 * An Elastic Agent policy template

+## Development Extensions: '_dev' directories

+The `_dev` directory is an extension to [the standard package spec](https://github.com/elastic/package-spec), which has been created for development purposes.
+It can be defined on the following levels:

+1. **Package** level ([spec.yml](https://github.com/elastic/package-spec/tree/master/versions/1/_dev/spec.yml)): the directory contains resources to "build" docs content and "deploy" services for system tests.
+1. **Data-stream** level ([spec.yml](https://github.com/elastic/package-spec/tree/master/versions/1/data_stream/_dev/spec.yml)): the directory contains "test" definitions for, i.e. pipeline and system tests.

+>The integrations have also asset and static tests.
+They don't require config files, but configs can be used to mark them as optional.

 ## Migration from Beats Modules

 Filebeat and Metricbeat modules can be migrated over to Elastic Integrations.
 When migrating over, the same module in Filebeat and Metricbeat, related to the same observed product, can be combined into a single Elastic Integration.